Xubuntu/wiki.xubuntu.org/Xubuntu-23.10-Release-Notes.md

     -   `xubuntu-wallpapers-lucid`: Intrepid, Jaunty, Karmic, and Lucid
     -   `xubuntu-wallpapers-hardy`: Edgy, Feisty, Gutsy, and Hardy
     -   `xubuntu-wallpapers-dapper`: Dapper
--   Once you\'re up and running with the beta, check for updates!
-    You\'ll find `xubuntu-default-settings` version 23.10.0, which syncs your Gtk and Xfwm themes.
-This setting can be changed in the Appearance dialog.

 ## Hardware Support